plexguide/Unraid_Intel-ARC_Deployment/README.md

     **Explanation**: The Tdarr node is now fully operational and visible on the dashboard.
 The script will continue to monitor Plex and manage the node as needed.

+### Troubleshooting Common Issues

+If you encounter issues during setup or operation, here are some common problems and solutions:

+1. **Plex Not Using GPU for Transcoding**:
+   - **Verify GPU Configuration**: Ensure the Intel ARC GPU is correctly added to the Plex Docker template and that the correct device path is used.
+   - **Check Logs**: Review Plex logs for any errors related to GPU transcoding.
+This can help identify if Plex is defaulting to CPU transcoding due to a misconfiguration.
+   - **Driver Issues**: Ensure that the necessary drivers for Intel ARC are installed and up to date.
+If using Unraid, make sure the Intel GPU TOP plugin is correctly installed and running.

+2. **Tdarr Node Not Restarting After Plex Stops Transcoding**:
+   - **Script Debugging**: Run the script manually and monitor the output to ensure it’s detecting the end of Plex transcoding correctly.
+   - **Check for Conflicting Processes**: Ensure that no other processes are interfering with the Tdarr node or preventing it from restarting.

+3. **High CPU Usage During Transcoding**:
+   - **HDR Tone Mapping**: Verify that HDR tone mapping is disabled in Plex settings if you're using the Intel ARC GPU.
+This is a common cause of high CPU usage as Plex defaults to CPU transcoding for HDR content.
+   - **Check GPU Utilization**: Use the GPU Statistics plugin to monitor GPU utilization and ensure the GPU is being used efficiently.

 ---

 ## Experimental: Running the Script on Other Operating Systems